tomasCalletce/foundrylearn/README.md

 # foundrylearn

-see ./test for the guide to some foundry functionality
+see ./test for the guide to some of foundry functionality